johancollazosdeveloper/app-manage-tasks/README.md

         - Choose No when asked if the app should be configured as a Single Page Application (SPA).

 ## Deploying to Firebase Hosting
-- **After building the project and configuring Firebase Hosting, you can deploy the app to Firebase using the following command:
+- **After building the project and configuring Firebase Hosting, you can deploy the app to Firebase using the following command**:
     ```bash
     firebase deploy
-- **Firebase will deploy the contents of the dist/ directory to Firebase Hosting, and the app will be live at the URL provided after deployment.
+- **Firebase will deploy the contents of the dist/ directory to Firebase Hosting, and the app will be live at the URL provided after deployment.**

 ## License
-- **This project is licensed under the MIT License.
+- **This project is licensed under the MIT License.**
-    1. **Complete Integration: All installation, configuration, and command steps are integrated within the same README.md file.
+    - Complete Integration: All installation, configuration, and command steps are integrated within the same README.md file.
-    2. **Commands Included: All commands, such as npm install, firebase deploy, etc., are directly included in the file without being separated.
+    - Commands Included: All commands, such as npm install, firebase deploy, etc., are directly included in the file without being separated.
-    3. **Full Flow: Follows the flow defined in the table of contents, without leaving any steps out or independent.
+    - Full Flow: Follows the flow defined in the table of contents, without leaving any steps out or independent.